vmware-samples/secureclouds-remediation-jobs/remediation_worker/jobs/s3_enable_access_logging/README.md

 # Enable S3 Access Logging

-This job enables access logging for an S3 bucket.
+This job enable Access Logging for an S3 Bucket.
+It checks for a target bucket with name "vss-logging-target-{cloud_account_id}-{region}", if the bucket exists then it gives log delivery permissions to that bucket and then stores the logs into it.
+If the bucket does not exist then it creates one.

 ### Applicable Rule

 ##### Rule ID:
-5c8c265e7a550e1fb6560c67
+* 5c8c265e7a550e1fb6560c67
+* 5c8c265c7a550e1fb6560c63

 ##### Rule Name:
-S3 access logging is not enabled
+* S3 access logging is not enabled
+* Access logging is not enabled for CloudTrail S3 buckets

 ## Getting Started

 ### Prerequisites

-The provided AWS credential must have access to `s3:PutBucketLogging`.
+The provided AWS credential must have access to `s3:PutBucketLogging`, `s3:CreateBucket`, `s3:GetBucketAcl`, `s3:PutBucketAcl`, `s3:ListBucket` and `s3:PutEncryptionConfiguration`.

 You may find the latest example policy file [here](minimum_policy.json)